ziyili20/ziyili20.github.io/PI.md

 ### Bio

-I am an Assistant Professor in Biostatistics at MD Anderson Cancer Center.
+I am an Assistant Professor in Biostatistics at MD Anderson Cancer Center (joined November 2020).

 My research interest is to develop useful statistical and computational tools for the analyses of genomic, multi-omics and electronic health record data.
 In addition to methodology research, I am also interested in collaboration projects with Biologist and Physicians.
 My previous collaboration project involves the study of cancer, Alzheimer's disease,  autism, obesity and cardiovascular diseases.